 For Cochlear Implant Patients and Normally Hearing Participants

-Our lab conducts studies on cochlear implant patients’ perception of sounds – ranging from simple to complex sounds, and, of course, speech perception.
+Our lab conducts studies on cochlear implant patients’ perception of sounds – ranging from simple to complex sounds, and speech perception.
 In typical experiments, we ask participants to detect subtle differences between sounds (differences in pitch, loudness, timbre, etc.).
 Alternatively, listeners may be asked to identify vowels or consonants (for instance, did you hear apa or aba or aja?
-Hit or heat?), or recognize the intonation pattern in a speech sound (did it sound like a question or a statement?), or to simply repeat back a sentence they heard.
+Hit or heat?), or recognize the communicative intent or mood in a speech sound (did it sound like a question or a statement?
+Did it sound happy, sad?), or to simply repeat back a sentence they heard.
 Parallel studies with normally hearing listeners investigate how the brain processes sounds that have been altered to simulate cochlear implant processing.
 The ultimate goal is to contribute to improved devices, processors, and training/rehab of patients in the future by improving our understanding of the basic mechanisms involved in cochlear implant hearing.

 Pubmed1 search for Full Publication List of the APPLab

 1PubMed is a service of the U.S. National Library of Medicine that includes citations from MEDLINE and other life science journals for biomedical articles back to the 1950s.
 PubMed includes links to full text articles and other related resources.